rayryeng/Udacity_Sensor_Fusion_Nanodegree/README.md

 ```

 This will create an executable for you to run.
 This executable takes in command-line arguments.
 Please review the final project report README for more details in `SFND_Camera/SFND_3D_Object_Tracking/README_Final_Report.md`.
 You can also have a look at the Jupyter Notebook located in `SFND_Camera/SFND_3D_Object_Tracking/TTC_Camera_Plots.ipynb` to take a look at the TTC performance graphs for different combinations of detectors and descriptors, but they're included in the final report for self-completeness.

+## Radar Course

+### Lesson 2 - Radar Principles

+This section of the course talks about the maximum range a Radar can have for detecting objects.
+In `SFND_Radar/Lesson2_Radar_Range_Equation`, a MATLAB exercise is provided to calculate this quantity given the requirements of the Radar device in question.
+Just run the script in this directory to see the final output value.

+### Lesson 3 - Range-Doppler Estimation

+This section of the course discusses the Doppler effect and how to simultaneously estimate the velocity and position of an object.
+In `SFND_Radar/Lesson3` are various exercises to estimate the range (distance from the ego vehicle), the velocity (via the Doppler effect) and understanding how the Fast Fourier Transform (FFT) works, specifically on how it applies to simultaneous range and velocity estimation of objects with respect to the ego vehicle.
+Just run each script individually to see what the relevant outputs are.